AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/What is Linear Algebra.md

 ### Basics
 - y = mx + b
 	- y & x are variables (they can change)

-- M & B are constants
+	- m & b are constants
 	- Points (x,y) satisfy this equation
 	- Does not work for ANY line (vertical lines)
 - ax + by = c
 	- Same as above, works for any line
 	- This is a Linear Equation in 2 variables
 - ax + by + cz = d
 	- Linear Equation in 3 variables
 	- This is a Plane in 3d space
 - a1x1 + a2x2 + … anxn = b
 	- Linear Equation in n variables
 - m by n Linear System
 	- m is # of equations

-- n is # of variables
+	- n re # of variables

 - a11x1 + a12x2 + … a1nxn = b1